Ensath/SeekOut/README.md

 How to Use
 -------
-(Download the .apk)[http://noahfreed.com/res/SeekOut.apk] onto an Android phone and install it.
+[Download the .apk](http://noahfreed.com/res/SeekOut.apk) onto an Android phone and install it.
 Open the app.

 More Information
 -------
-For more details, see the (presentation PDF)[https://github.com/Ensath/SeekOut/blob/master/SeekOutPresentation.pdf].
+For more details, see the [presentation PDF](https://github.com/Ensath/SeekOut/blob/master/SeekOutPresentation.pdf).